jamesburton/newsappreactnative/README.md

     - feed-read - https://www.npmjs.com/package/feed-read
     - rssparser - https://github.com/tk120404/node-rssparser
 - NB: rn-nodeify is required to support libraries such as crypto within react-native
+- NB: There are linked assets with native-base, so you may need to install these with rnpm npm install -g rnpm rnpm link